-Losing someone you care about is heartbreaking.
+Losing someone you care about is heartbreaking, especially when it is a wrongful death caused by someone else.
 Under California law (California Code of Civil Procedure § 377.30), eligible family members of the deceased victim can bring a wrongful death suit against the at-fault parties to get justice and economic support.
 During such a difficult time, you may want to know: How much compensation can be recovered in a wrongful death lawsuit?

-Unfortunately, this is a question without a simple answer.
+Unfortunately, the question of an average wrongful death settlement in California is without a simple answer.
 There is no real “average wrongful death settlement” because claims are valued on a case-by-case basis.
 Here, our Bay Area wrongful death lawyers explain the most important things you should know about how wrongful death compensation is determined in California.

-Every Claim is Unique: Know What You Can Recover in California
+Every Claim is Unique: Know What You Can Recover for Wrongful Death in California

 In a California wrongful death claim, there are several different forms of damages/losses that can be recovered.
 Depending on the nature and circumstances of the case, plaintiffs may be entitled to seek a wrongful death settlement or verdict, which includes financial compensation for any or all of the following: